Expand To Show Full Article

 lorosiano

-Now, what do you have to say to say be patient in Italian to groups of people?
-You will need to conjugate the imperative verb in the second person plural.
-Let’s see what this form is in the next paragraph.
+Now, what do you have to say in Italian to tell a group of people to be patient?
+You need to conjugate the imperative verb in the second person plural.
+Let’s see what this form is in the next section.

 Plural: Siate pazienti!

 Siate pazienti is how you translate be patient in Italian when you are addressing more than one person.
 It doesn’t matter if these people are your bosses at work or friends of yours.
-You will be using this form in both formal and informal contexts.
+You will use this form in both formal and informal contexts.

 Siate pazienti!